dotmesh-io/docs/hugo/content/install-setup/gke.md

 etcd-operator-56b49b7ffd-529zn                 1/1       Running       0          1h
 ```

-## Restart Kubelet
+## Restart Kubelet (Kubernetes 1.7 only)

-To get the kubelet to pick up the flexvolume driver dotmesh just installed - run this script that logs in to each of the nodes and restarts the kubelet process:
+If you are running Kubernetes 1.7, then to get the kubelet to pick up
+the flexvolume driver dotmesh just installed - run this script that
+logs in to each of the nodes and restarts the kubelet process:

 {{< copyable name="step-01" >}}
 for node in $(kubectl get no | tail -n +2 | awk '{print $1}'); do
   gcloud compute ssh $node --command "sudo systemctl restart kubelet"
 done
 {{< /copyable >}}

-**NOTE** In Kubernetes 1.8 restarting the kubelet will not be needed

 ## Customising the installation